Uber Frugal Month: The Ultimate Guide To Saving More Money Than You Ever Thought Possible

 Step 2: Review last month’s spending.

 We can’t move forward if we don’t know where we’ve been.
 You know how I harp every month on how important it is to track your spending?
-Here’s why.
-It is 100% impossible to create a savings plan if you don’t know how much you’re spending.
-And if you haven’t been tracking, fear not frugalyte, for now’s your time to start!
+Here’s why: It is 100% impossible to create a savings plan if you don’t know how much you’re spending.
+If you haven’t been tracking, fear not frugalyte, now’s the time to start!

 Step 3: Categorize your expenses.

-Fixed Mandatory Expenses
+1) Fixed Mandatory Expenses

-Step 4: What can I eliminate entirely?
+Step 4: Which expenses can I eliminate?

-Hint: this is stuff like take-out, restaurant meals, pedicures, dog grooming, and cable.
+Hint: this is stuff like take-out, restaurant meals, pedicures, dog grooming, cable.
 Anything that’s superfluous to your survival needs to go.
-This is the Uber Frugal Month after all and it’s your induction into the extreme frugality lifestyle.
+This is the Uber Frugal Month after all and it’s your chance to try out a lifestyle of extreme frugality.
 Let go of the unneeded expenses in your life and remind yourself of the goals you set in Step 1.

-A few years ago, I was stressing out over where to find inexpensive makeup.
+A few years ago, I was stressing over where to find inexpensive makeup.
 I spent a ton of time trying to piece together coupons and sales, when I had an epiphany: why not just stop wearing makeup?!
-Instead of struggling to consume something I didn’t need, I simply stopped needing it.
-Just like that, I transformed my outlook on what constitutes a need in my life (and yes, I did this while living in the city and working a 9-5 professional office job.
+Instead of struggling to consume something I didn’t need, I stopped needing it.
+I transformed my outlook on what constitutes a need in my life and did so while living in the city and working a 9-5 professional office job.
 I still wear make-up on occasion, but I let go of the idea that I “should” wear it every day.

 Here’s a few posts I’ve written on giving up just such things: